danajp/spec/buildpack.md

    1. Attempt to locate the corresponding layer in the old OCI image.
    2. Collect a reference to the located layer or fail export if no such layer can be found.
 3. The lifecycle MUST store the `<layers>/<layer>.toml` file so that
-   - It is associated with or contained within new OCI image,
+   - It is associated with or contained within the new OCI image,
    - It is associated with the buildpack ID of the buildpack that created it, and
    - It is associated with the collected layer reference.

+Next, the lifecycle MUST store `<layers>/defaults.toml` so that it is associated with or contained within the new OCI image.

 Subsequently,